BWellsDataCowboy/Fetch_Coding_Exercise/README.md

 ### Observations and Data Quality Issues while creating business models

 - **Limited Data in the BrandCode Field:**
   The join between receipt items and brands is based on the `brandCode` field.
 However, many receipt items lack a valid `brandCode`, so the analysis for the top 5 brands and their ranking (first two questions) has limited accuracy.
-I decided to toss out this query as only 2 business questions needed answered.
+And I had to make the timeframe 2021 because of limited historical data.

 - **Status Values Issue:**
   In our receipts data, the `rewardsReceiptStatus` field does not contain the expected 'ACCEPTED' value; only 'REJECTED' and 'FINISHED' are present.
 Therefore, for status-based analyses, the query uses 'FINISHED' in place of 'ACCEPTED'.
 This is a data quality issue that affects the comparison of average spend and total items purchased.